 How to write a Policy Brief Like a Pro

-Has your instructor has assigned you to write a policy brief, and you can't wrap your head around it?
+Has your instructor assigned you to write a policy brief, and you can't wrap your head around it?
 It could be that you are writing a policy brief for the first time or feel like it is a challenging assignment.

 Are you a professional who wants to write the best policy brief to impress the committee or your boss?